Big, bold & beautiful roses

 Climbing hybrid Tea.
 Very bright pink/yellow buds open to antique pink rosettes.
 Very good fragrance and health, used by David Austin in his breeding programme in the 80’s.sold out

 A less well known wichuriana X rambler, this one is another in the very vigorous category.
 I named it “The Spasticated Rose” early on, due to it’s messy petals heading in all directions!
 The buds on the other hand are delightful apricot balls, and it makes a lovely picture in full flight.
-An interesting note is that it’s small hard red hips once won a taste test we held in the garden! sold out
+An interesting note is that it’s small hard red hips once won a taste test we held in the garden! available now

 An Australian climber from Alistair Clark.
 Gorgeous, fragrant, deep red tea flowers.
 Medium climber, minimal thorns.
 Repeats all year round. available soon